MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Grant-CsOnlineVoiceRoutingPolicy.md

 ```

 ### -PolicyName
-"Name" of the policy to be assigned.
+Name of the policy to be assigned.
 The PolicyName is simply the policy Identity minus the policy scope (the "tag:" prefix).
 For example, a policy with the Identity tag:Redmond has a PolicyName equal to Redmond; likewise, a policy with the Identity tag:RedmondOnlineVoiceRoutingPolicy has a PolicyName equal to RedmondOnlineVoiceRoutingPolicy.

 To unassign a per-user policy previously assigned to a user, set the PolicyName to a null value ($Null).